PhD opportunity 'The National Islands Plan: a journey to transformational change for Scotland's Islands?'

 - Other qualifications or experience that affords sufficient evidence of an applicant’s ability to work at the academic level associated with doctoral study.

 - If English is not your native language, an English language test certificate gained within the past two years – IELTS or equivalent with overall score of 6.5 and no element below 6.0.
-More information regarding visa requirements can be found here
+More information regarding visa requirements

 For enquiries relating to the project, please contact: Donna.Heddle@uhi.ac.uk